 When you take the time to simulate both tests, you’ll get a better idea of which test you should focus on during your preparation.
 Perhaps you have an easier time and score better on your practice ACT.
 You can then dedicate more time to studying for the ACT instead of giving equal attention to both.

 Sure, your weekends are already crammed with studying, activities, and time with friends.
 But sacrificing a morning for a proctored practice exam is well worth your time.

 Focus on Success with C2

 At C2 Education, we offer proctored SAT and ACT practice exams.
-Stop by your local C2 Education Center, today, to learn more about scheduling one.
+Stop by your local C2 Education Center today, or call us at (888) 339-5205 to learn more about scheduling one.
 When a test means this much, preparation is key.